NBISweden/scirnaseq/README.md

 Total: 33 or 34 nt.
 Sequenced reads have 34 nt.

+The header of R1 must contain the P7 index sequence (I1).

 ### Other reads

-- R2 is the RNA read
+The R2 read needs to contain the RNA sequence.
-- I1 is the third index
-- I2 is the sample index

-The I1 and I2 reads do not need to exist as FASTQ files.
+The I1 and I2 reads may exist, but are not used by the pipeline.
+Instead, the P7 index (in I1) is read from the header of the R1 file.

-I2 is ignored by the pipeline.
+I2 is currently ignored by the pipeline.

 ## Pipeline overview

-* Input data is assumed to already have been demultiplexed by P7 index (I1)
+* Input data must already have been demultiplexed by P7 index (I1)
 * Cutadapt is run twice to move ligation index, UMI and RT index from R2 into the read header.
 R2 is empty afterwards and discarded.
 * Script `simulatecb.py` simulates R2 reads similar to 10X Chromium reads.
   The sequence consists of:
   - RT index (10 nt)